Do I Have to Pay Alimony to a Spouse Who Was Unemployed or Underemployed By Choice?

 Spousal maintenance (also called alimony or spousal support) is meant to ease that transition after a marriage ends.
-It is largely determined by the income of each spouse, along with present and future earning capacity.
+Eligibility for maintenance is determined based on a number of factors, including the income of each spouse, and their respective present and future earning capacity.

 So what happens if an individual chose to remain unemployed or underemployed, despite a spouse begging them to do otherwise, while they were married?